DFTinc/onyx-ios-cocoapod-example/README.md

 ```
 pod install
 ```
+* Open the new workspace that was created `onyx-cocoapod-example.xcworkspace`

 ***NOTE***

 OnyxCamera cocoapod 7.0.1 now implements the latest ONYX four finger simultaneous capture process you will see a breaking change from the previous single finger capture cocoapods.
 ONYX no longer returns a single OnyxResult file it returns an array of files representing each individual fingerprint and is now denoted as